HunterM321/HunterM321.github.io/_projects/7_project.md

 This page is still being updated, please check back later.
 I also recommend checking out my [CubeSat Control System](../2_project) page and my [Deep Learning-Based Dynamical System Solver](../4_project) page, some really cool stuff happening there 😃.

 #### Overview
 Throughout the 4 months I stayed in UBC's [Robotics and Control Lab](https://rcl.ece.ubc.ca) (RCL) as a research intern, I worked on image and video segmentation of [echocardiogram](https://www.mayoclinic.org/tests-procedures/echocardiogram/about/pac-20393856).
 Specifically, I focused on chamber segmentation.
 The ultimate goal of this project is to teach a single agent to **simultaneously** segment all 4 chambers, which could be done by incorporating semantic information or scene graph, instead of training individual agent for each chamber segmentation.
 I mainly worked on two sub-projects.
 The first one is baseline testing for [MedSAM](https://www.nature.com/articles/s41467-024-44824-z) and [SAM 2](https://ai.meta.com/sam2/).
-The second one is video object tracking and segmentation using [SAMURAI](https://yangchris11.github.io/samurai/), which is also a derivative of SAM 2.
+The second one is visual object tracking and segmentation using [SAMURAI](https://yangchris11.github.io/samurai/), which is also a derivative of SAM 2.
 I would like to focus more on discussing the SAMURAI project as I think it is the more interesting one.

 #### What is SAMURAI
 SAMURAI stands for _SAM-based Unified and Robust zero-shot visual tracker with motion-Aware Instance-level memory_.
-Specifically, SAMURAI is a derivative of the **video object segmentation** (VOS) functionality introduced in SAM 2, seeking to improve the **video object tracking** (VOT) performance without a huge architectural modification.
+Specifically, SAMURAI is a derivative of the **video object segmentation** (VOS) functionality introduced in SAM 2, seeking to improve the **visual object tracking** (VOT) performance without a huge architectural modification.
 Maybe before we introduce SAMURAI's novelty in this domain of knowledge, a quick background of SAM 1 and SAM 2's architectures would come in handy.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">